silentorb/marloth-story/books/fairytale/part2.md

 The King looked straight into James' eyes.

-"Will you protect her?
+"Will you protect Adelle?
 Protect my little girl?"

 James froze.
 Now he *really* didn't know what to say.
 He already felt willing to give his life for Adelle, but he was overwhelmed by the intensity and weight of the King's manner.
-James didn't like making promises, and he didn't know how something as tainted as him could keep anyone from evil.
+James didn't like making promises, and he didn't know how something as accursed as him could keep anyone from evil.
 But he couldn't say no. He had to do what he could.

 "Yes." he said at last.
 "I'll protect her."